twineworks/tweakflow/site/content/reference.md

 ### The host application is in control

 Allowing users to perform computations in an application has implications, especially when users can access application internals.
 Many general-purpose languages on the JVM, like JRuby, Closure, Scala, or various implementations of Javascript have excellent Java interop capabilities.
 This is great for trusted code and admin-level features, but it comes at the cost of potential security problems when exposed to a broad audience of users.
-Java interop in a scripting language makes it realtively easy to call into application internals not intended to be accessed by user scripts, or to access application data that should not be exposed to the user.
+Java interop in a scripting language makes it relatively easy to call into application internals not intended to be accessed by user scripts, or to access application data that should not be exposed to the user.

 Tweakflow functions can be written in Java, but they must implement an interface.
 Calling arbitrary Java code is not possible.
 When embedding tweakflow, the host application can also set up a load path that controls which tweakflow code can contain functions implemented in Java.
 In addition, the host application can remove or replace the default standard library that comes with tweakflow.
 As a result applications control precisely what the user expressions can call or have access to.